Reviews You Can Rely On

 Ease of Use

-This vacuum is super nimble as it glides effortlessly across various surfaces and around typical obstacles in a living room.
+At just under 4 pounds at the handheld, it's not too tough to handle, but it's not the lightest cordless stick vacuum out there.
+Luckily, it is super nimble as it glides effortlessly across various surfaces and around typical obstacles in a living room.
 It can easily transfer from hardwood to carpet and back again while cleaning effectively.

-However, one drawback is that the brush roller is not removable, so when hair gets tangled in it, it's hard to remove without cutting it away.
+One drawback is that the brush roller is not removable, so when hair gets tangled in it, it's hard to remove without cutting it away.
 This is similar to the DuoClean brush system of other Shark products, where removing the Powerfins brush is impossible, which also tends to accumulate long hair.

 In addition to annoying brush roller maintenance, this model doesn't come with a wall mount or alternative storage option.
-Because it's not self-standing, I had to lean it against something to store it.
+Because it's not self-standing, we had to lean it against something to store it.
 Depending on a home's availability of leaning options, this could be annoying.

 Before Testing After Testing